TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-nocaml/index.md

 ## Exploitation

 The first thing that came to mind was using `Pervasives` (the old name of the `Stdlib` module).
-Unfortunately newer version of OCaml removed this alias.
+Unfortunately newer versions of OCaml removed this alias.

 At this point I went for the foreign function interface.
-With the use of the `external` keyword, it's possible to declare and invoke functions following the C ABI.
+With the use of the `external` keyword, it's possible to declare and invoke functions from the C ABI.

 We don't have a way to create new foreign functions, but we don't really need to!
 The `Stdlib` is always compiled and linked, even if we can't access it from the code.